Skip to Main Content

 To access this reference database from off campus, you will be prompted to log in with your Pipeline username and password.

-Credo Reference Contains the full text of over 1,000 encyclopedias, dictionaries, bilingual dictionaries, and other reference books covering all major subject areas.
+Credo Reference This link opens in a new windowContains the full text of over 1,000 encyclopedias, dictionaries, bilingual dictionaries, and other reference books covering all major subject areas.
 Thousands of Topics Pages provide articles from different reference sources, arranged by subject.
 Includes “gadgets” for finding images, definitions, people, pronunciations, quotations, and measurement conversations, as well as a concept map feature for help identifying keywords and broadening or narrowing a topic.
 Additional features include videos, maps, and animations.

 Print Reference Sources